 As with any new food, kids are going to be skeptical at first.
 So take it slowly, adding one new organic food item to an otherwise familiar, and well liked, meal.

-Show your kids how delectable organic foods can be -- but don't offer sweet stuff as a reward for trying some of the more healthful options.
-Instead, offer an occasional organic treat "just because."
+Show your kids how delectable organic foods can be — but don’t offer sweet stuff as a reward for trying some of the more healthful options.
+Instead, offer an occasional organic treat “just

 Relay the message